 John is a certified Waldorf teacher having completed his training at Rudolf Steiner College where he received his MA in Waldorf Education.
 He also holds a BA in Economics from Yale University, an MA in Philosophy and Religion from the California Institute of Integral Studies, and a certificate from the Universidad de Sevilla (Spain) where he studied abroad.
 John has lived and worked in Spain, Malaysia, Singapore, and Hong Kong, and traveled widely before settling down in northern California.
 He has absolutely no desire to board another aircraft ever again.

 When John can find the time, he enjoys playing the piano and singing with others.
 He is a long time student of the Diamond Approach and the inner journey.
 You will often find him at Ragle Park playing baseball with his son, Kian (age 11 ½), or helping his wife, Colleen, with her various projects around their home in Sebastopol.

 “I have worked for Novato Unified School District for the past five years.
 I have over 15 years of experience in working with students and teachers, in both classroom and office environments.

 I am very excited to work at the Novato Charter School.
 Ever since I started working in the public school system, I have heard exceptional things about this school.
-Novato Charter is unlike any other around and the staff is highly spoken of.
+Novato Charter is unlike any other school and the staff is highly regarded.
 When I was an office manager at Early Intervention, my favorite part of the day was interacting with the students.
 I love working with children, am impressed with the NCS’s philosophy, and am excited and honored to be a part of Novato Charter School.”

 Laurelle joined the staff in May 2007.